gandulf/GuiLib/README.md

 A library containing usefull components and utility classes for android application development

 * ListViewAnimations can be downloaded from https://github.com/nhaarman/ListViewAnimations
-* PhotoView can be downloaded from https://github.com/chrisbanes/PhotoView
-* ShowcaseView can be downloaded from https://github.com/Espiandev/ShowcaseView
 * GridViewCompat can be downloaded from https://github.com/paramvir-b/AndroidGridViewCompatLib
-* FlipImageView can be downloaded from https://github.com/castorflex/FlipImageView
+* FloatingActionButton can be downloaded from https://github.com/futuresimple/android-floating-action-button

 ## License